SafeguardingSafeguarding Children

 The Guide below is for anyone who is under 18, and their friends, family and guardians to learn more about:

-• What Liverpool FC does to keep children safe and well when they are participating in an LFC Activity or on a matchday
+• What Liverpool FC does to keep children safe and well when they are participating in an LFC Activity or on a matchday.

-• What to do if you are worried about something
+• What to do if you are worried about something.

-• What we do at Liverpool Football Club if we are worried about your safety or wellbeing
+• What we do at Liverpool Football Club if we are worried about your safety or wellbeing.

 What is Safeguarding?

 Safeguarding is putting the safety and wellbeing of anyone under the age of 18 at the centre of what we do.
-We aim to create an environment where they feel encouraged; listened to; feel able to reach their potential, and to make a positive contribution to society.
+We aim to create an environment where they feel encouraged; listened to; able to reach their potential, and to make a positive contribution to society.

 You have the right to be safe wherever you are; at home, with friends, at school, out and about or at football.
-We want to ensure all our young players are safe and happy.
+We want to ensure all our young people are safe and happy.

-Everyone at Liverpool FC has responsibility to make sure that the wellbeing of children is put first.
+Everyone at Liverpool FC has a responsibility to make sure that the wellbeing of children is put first.

 Creating the Liverpool FC environment for Safeguarding